.NET Application Examples and Types: Web, Mobile, Desktop, Cloud, and AI

 Content

-In this article, we explore how .NET finds applications across industries, covering the different types of apps you can build, real-world examples of .NET applications from business, healthcare, education, and IoT, and why this framework continues to be one of the most trusted in the industry.
-Let’s start by understanding what is .NET used for and what distinguishes it among other technologies.
+In this article, we explore how .NET finds applications across industries – covering the different types of apps you can build, real-world .NET applications examples from business, healthcare, education, and IoT, the emerging role of .NET in AI and machine learning, and guidance on when .NET is the right choice for your next project.

 .NET application development in a nutshell

-Under the .NET application development, we understand building software using Microsoft’s .NET platform, a unified, open-source framework that supports multiple programming languages, most commonly C#, F#, and Visual Basic.
-The strength of .NET lies in its versatility — it can power everything from lightweight console applications to large-scale enterprise systems, web platforms, mobile solutions, and even cloud-native microservices.
+Under .NET application development, we understand building software using Microsoft’s .NET platform – a unified, open-source framework that supports multiple programming languages, most commonly C#, F#, and Visual Basic.
+The strength of .NET lies in its versatility: it can power everything from lightweight console applications to large-scale enterprise systems, web platforms, mobile solutions, and cloud-native microservices.

-Since its introduction in 2002 and its later reinvention with .NET Core in 2016, the framework has evolved into what we know today — a set of modern tools for building reliable, cross-platform applications.
-Companies across industries, from healthcare to education to finance, rely on .NET to deliver scalable, secure, and user-friendly solutions.
+Since its introduction in 2002 and reinvention with .NET Core in 2016, the framework has evolved into a set of modern tools for building reliable, cross-platform applications.
+Companies across industries – from healthcare to education to finance – rely on .NET to deliver scalable, secure, and user-friendly solutions.

 Let’s look closer at the examples of .NET applications, in general, and for specific industries.